-where the summation is taken over the admissible connected graphs with $N$ vertices and $2N-4$ edges (for 1 edge less than in (\ref{k2.2.4})), and $c_\Gamma$ are some (real) numbers.
-We need to prove that $c_\Gamma=0$ for any $\Gamma\in G_{N,2N-4}$.
+where the summation is taken over all the connected admissible graphs with $N$ vertices and $2N-4$ edges (for 1 edge less than in (\ref{k2.2.4})), and $c_\Gamma$ are some (real) numbers.
+We need to prove that $c_\Gamma=0$ for each $\Gamma\in G_{N,2N-4}$.

 For, consider the integral